 - Smoking, drinking or using drugs more than usual

 - Feeling unusually confused, forgetful, on edge, angry, upset, worried or scared

 - Yelling or fighting with family and friends

 - Experiencing severe mood swings that cause problems in relationships

 - Having persistent thoughts and memories that you can’t get out of your head

 - Hearing voices or believing things that are not true

 - Inability to perform daily tasks like taking care of your kids or getting to work or school

 May is Mental Health Month, and doctors and nurses at The Portland Clinic want to help Portlanders enjoy a happy, healthy lifestyle.
-If you or someone you love is struggling with any of the symptoms above, please schedule time to come speak with one of our clinicians by visiting our website or calling 503-221-0161, x2102.
+If you or someone you love is struggling with any of the symptoms above, please schedule time to come speak with one of our clinicians by calling our behavioral health access coordinator 503-221-0161, ext.
+2102.